Coprinopsis variegata: Ecology, habitat and distribution

 The species is saprobic—deriving nutrients by decomposing and digesting organic matter—and grows in clusters or in groups on decaying leaf litter or well-decayed wood.
 It typically fruits in a narrow window from June to July; this spring and early summer fruiting distinguishes it from the more common Coprinus comatus and Coprinopsis atramentaria, which produce fruit bodies in late autumn.
 It is found in the United States, in areas east of the Great Plains.

 Coprinopsis variegata can attack soil bacteria, such as species of Pseudomonas and Agrobacterium, and use them as nutrient sources.
 The fungus achieves this by growing specialized hyphae in the direction of the bacteria, sensing them with some chemoattractive mechanism not yet fully understood.
 The fungus then secretes compounds to digest the bacteria while growing assimilative hyphae to absorb the nutrients.
 The process is relatively rapid, and bacterial colonies can be assimilated in less than 24 hours.

+Edibility

+The edibility of Coprinopsis variegata has not been clearly established, and opinions differ as to its desirability.
+One 1987 field guide to North American species warns against consumption, calling it "not recommended", a conclusion shared in a 2006 field guide to Pennsylvanian and mid-Atlantic mushrooms, but not before describing it as "the best of the inky caps, with a richer flavor and better texture than the famous shaggy mane".

+The bitter-tasting mushroom is not considered poisonous, but the fruit bodies are suspected to contain the Antabuse-like chemical coprine, which causes a poisoning reaction when consumed with alcohol.
+Coprine has also been linked to testicular lesions in rats and dogs.
+Additionally, cases of allergic reactions against extracts from mushroom tissues have been reported in skin tests.
+Cases of gastric upset have also been reported.